AleksandrBorisovDS/projects_yandex_practicum/01-Borrower_Reliability_Research/readme.md

 # Project description
 Based on the data of the credit department of the bank, I studied the influence of marital status and the number of children on the fact of repaying the loan on time.

--Data information has been received.
+- Data information has been received.

--Identified and processed omissions.
+- Identified and processed omissions.

--The data types have been replaced with the ones corresponding to the stored data.
+- The data types have been replaced with the ones corresponding to the stored data.

--Removed duplicates.
+- Removed duplicates.

--Categorized data.
+- Categorized data.

 -One dataframe decomposed into three.